Todd Park

-Todd Park is a Korean American entrepreneur and government executive.
+Todd Park is an American entrepreneur and government official.
 He served as Chief Technology Officer of the United States and technology advisor for U.S. President Barack Obama.
+He is the co-founder and executive chairman of Devoted Health.

 Early life and education

 Park was born in 1973 in Salt Lake City, Utah to South Korean immigrant parents.
 He graduated from the Columbus Academy in 1990.
 In that year he was named a Presidential Scholar.
 He attended Harvard as an economics major where he met his future wife, Amy, with whom he has two children.
 He graduated magna cum laude and a Phi Beta Kappa.

 Companies

 Park co-founded athenahealth with Jonathan S. Bush in 1997 at the age of 24.
 In 2008 he co-founded Castlight Health, named by the Wall Street Journal as the #1 venture-backed company in America for 2011.

 Park also served as a volunteer senior advisor to Ashoka, a global incubator of social entrepreneurs, where he helped start a venture called Healthpoint Services, which brings affordable clean water, drugs, diagnostics, and telehealth services to rural villages in India.
 In 2011, Healthpoint Services won the Sankalp Award for the "most innovative and promising health-oriented social enterprise in India.

 In 2017, Park founded Devoted Health, where he serves as co-founder and executive chairman.